renzocarara/renzocarara/README.md

 ## 👨 **About me**

 I'm Renzo Carara, a junior full stack web developer.<br>
-I really interested in coding and web technologies and I'm trying to increase my IT knowledge.<br>
+I'm really interested in coding and web technologies and I'm trying to increase my IT knowledge.<br>
 I'm aspiring to become a skilled software web developer.
 I'm currently looking for a job.<br>

 ## 🛠️ **Languages & Tools**